lokify/lokify/README.md

 - 🎓 I'm currently pursuing **Bachelor of Engineering in Information Technology**

-- 👨‍💻 All of my projects are available at [KartikLove31](https://github.com/KartiLove31)

 - 💬 Ask me about **HTML, CSS, JavaScript, and C++**

 - 📫 How to reach me **lokendarsingh5983@gmail.com**